Smiling couple looks at laptop screen in their home

 Are there only three credit reporting agencies?

-While TransUnion, Equifax, and Experian are the three main credit reporting agencies in the U.S., they’re not the only ones.
+While TransUnion, Equifax, and Experian are the three main credit reporting agencies in the United States, they’re not the only ones.
 The Consumer Financial Protection Bureau provides a list of many of the consumer reporting agencies available in the United States.
 The big three agencies provide nationwide reporting, while many of the other, smaller reporting agencies focus on certain market areas or consumer segments.

 For instance, some reporting agencies focus exclusively on employment screening, providing background information to employers and non-profit volunteer organizations.
 Others target tenant information, providing your credit history, past evictions, and criminal background data to landlords and property management companies.